earthly/website/blog/_posts/2023-12-11-containerd-docker.md

  - starting with containerd
  - containerd in docker
  - how to use containerd in docker
+excerpt: |
+    This tutorial explains how to use `containerd`, a container runtime, with Docker.
+It covers the benefits of using `containerd` as the default container runtime and how to enable and use the `containerd` image store in Docker.
 ---

 [`containerd`](https://containerd.io) is a leading container runtime that manages the complete lifecycle of the containers running on your system.
 It provides an interface that higher-level tools like Docker can use to start and manage containers.